jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

     Disadvantages:

     * The solution relies on HelloRetryRequest, thus the number of round trips needed to complete handshake increases.

-# Security Considerations

-## Security Considerations for New Key Share Extension

-The new "key_share_pqc" extension MUST NOT be used with 0-RTT, as this subjects the server to replay attacks of multiple large ClientHello messages (see [RFC8446] and an example of a replay attack of several ClientHello messages in [HN23]).
-If this extension were to be used with 0-RTT, the server may receive duplicated ClientHello messages where each of them contain a large public key of a Classic McEliece algorithm in each ClientHello's "key_share_pqc" extension, which will not only cause resource exhaustion on the server (see Section 8.2 in [RFC8446]), but memory utilization will rise quickly than noted in [MEA23] and will cause the client-hello recording defense mechanism (see Section 8.2 in [RFC8446] and [MEA23]) to be used as a Denial-of-Service attack on the server.
-Therefore, 0-RTT and the use of the "early_data" extension MUST NOT be used with the "key_share_pqc" extension.

 <!--
 # IANA Considerations